NCI-GDC/variant-filtration-tool/README.md

 positional arguments:
-  input_maf     The annotated dtoxog MAF output file. reference_fa  Reference fasta used to make seqdict header. output_vcf    The output minimal VCF with only failed dtoxog records     BGzip and tabix-index created if ends with '.gz'.
+  input_maf     The annotated dtoxog MAF output file. reference_fa  Reference fasta used to make seqdict header. output_vcf    The output minimal VCF with only failed dtoxog records.
+BGzip and tabix-index created if ends with '.gz'.

 optional arguments:
   -h, --help    show this help message and exit